 One of the more challenging aspects of treatment for paranoia is finding a therapist you can trust.
 The very nature of paranoia can make it difficult for you to put your trust in others, making talk therapy more difficult.
 It’s therefore important for you to take time choosing a therapist you feel comfortable with and if possible, be open with them about your concerns.

-Hopefully over time, you’ll build trust with your therapist and feel able to work together to lessen the impact of your paranoid thoughts.
+Hopefully, over time, you’ll build trust with your therapist and feel able to work together to lessen the impact of your paranoid thoughts.

 Fighting the stigma

 Paranoia is an area that people can struggle to understand.
-There are misconceptions of paranoia and this can lead to you being faced with stigma.
+There are misconceptions about paranoia and this can lead to you being faced with stigma.
 Helping to educate people on what paranoia is can help.